all-ceramic restorations

 Surgical Guide

-There are different types of surgical guides available.
-Model-based guides can be fabricated with gutta-percha, radio-opaque acrylic, or metal cylinders.
-As the name suggests, these guides are made from the diagnostic wax-up.
+Surgical guides come in various types, including model-based guides that can be created using gutta-percha, radio-opaque acrylic, or metal cylinders.
+These guides are made from the diagnostic wax-up, as their name implies.

-• Prefabricated provisionals to be used the day of the surgery
+• Pre-fabricated provisional to be used on the day of the surgery,

 The importance of the proper placement of implants to the overall success of the case cannot be stressed enough.
 Guides help to ensure this critical component meets expectations.